ramon-astudillo/NLSE/README.md

     https://github.com/wlin12/JNN

+**Reproducing the Results**

 Once you have formatted the data and obtained the embeddings, you just have to run

     ./go.sh

+to extract the data and train the model.
+If you are using the largest embeddings and you have no GPU, this might take a while.

-**Step by Step**
+**Step by Step Explanation**

-If you want to carry out this steps by yourself, you need to do the following
+In cae, you want to use this code with other data-sets here is a detailed description of what you need to do.

-You should create the index and global vocabulary.
+First you create the index and global vocabulary.
 For this you need to use

     python code/extract.py -f DATA/txt/semeval_train.txt \
                               DATA/txt/tweets_2013.txt \